 In the opening to his 1925 short story Rich Boy, F. Scott Fitzgerald famously wrote, “Let me tell you about the very rich.
 They are different from you and me.”
 For one thing they get to stay in the world’s most expensive hotel suites.

 The Royal Penthouse Suite

 But, heads of state and other VIPs can’t be expected to sleep in a room occupied the night before by a family from New Jersey.
 For these special people there’s the Royal Penthouse Suite at a heart-stopping $81,000 a night, (breakfast not included; maybe send out for an Egg McMuffin®).

-There are half a dozen bathrooms with vast marble tubs, so guests can guarantee to come out of the place all nice and scrubbed squeaky clean.
+There are half a dozen bathrooms with vast marble tubs, so guests can guarantee to come out of the place scrubbed squeaky clean.

 The President Wilson Hotel is, of course, discreet about who stays in its Royal Penthouse Suite and with whom; especially with whom.
 But, word has leaked out that Bill Gates and Richard Branson have checked in (well, obviously their people did the tedious business of checking in).
 So too have Matt Damon, Michael Douglas, and Rihanna.

 If your budget doesn't run to this kind of sumptuous lodging you can go with airbnb and get some cozy accommodation nearby for about $120 a night.
 For the same price as one night in the Royal Penthouse Suite you can have a room in an apartment for 675 nights.

 Hugh Hefner Sky Villa, Las Vegas